Ghost-112024/odin-recipes/README.md

 # odin-recipes
 HTML RECIPE PROJECT

-Tis is a project to put into practice everything i've learned about html
+This is a project to put into practice everything i've learned about html